Maknee/PennSim-Debugger/README.md

 # Known Bugs
 * Generating the flow chart may screw up register values.
 Make sure to reset the program after generating the flow chart.
+* Toggling breakpoints in memory dump does not work (Very glitchy, so I disabled)